How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 From a wildlife perspective, hedges are better than fences.
 I have suggestions for suitable hedging shrubs.

-An excellent form of green cladding is Hedera Helix, the English Ivy.
+If you need to use fences, use "Green Cladding" which increases its wildlife score.
+This is simply planting climbing plants and suitable shrubs trained to cover the fences .
+Excellent forms of green cladding are Hedera Helix, the English Ivy.
 It is a wildlife magnet, especially as it matures and produces flowers and berries.

 Wild areas with long grasses and either native flowers or weeds.
 These attract insects, which will attract birds as they provide a source of food.

 Nest boxes provide a safe home for birds to raise their young.
-What sort of nest boxes and where you put it in the garden are all important, and the RSPB has an ultimate guide to nest boxes.
+What sort of nest boxes and where you put them in the garden is important, and the RSPB has an ultimate guide to nest boxes.

 A wild area is always popular with the birds.
 It need not take over the garden, just a corner where nature is left to its own devices.
-Ideal to have in this area is longer grass, log piles as rotting wood accommodates insects, and some bird friendly weeds and wild flowers.
-Although this is a wild area, it is good to have a gardening hand in to make to it bird friendly.
+Ideal to have in this area is longer grass, log piles as rotting wood accommodates insects, and some bird-friendly weeds and wild flowers.

 If you are thinking of wilding your garden, check out how to create a wild garden.